 “Report” means a report prepared for consideration by Council or a Delegated Committee or a Community Asset Committee when proposing to make a decision at a Council Meeting or a Delegated Committee Meeting, as the case may be.

 “Resident” means a person who resides in the Municipal District.

+“Revocation Motion” means a motion that has the effect of cancelling a Council decision as if it never occurred.
+For clarification, a motion that seeks to simply change or alter a previous decision or position of Council is not a Revocation Motion.

 “these Rules” means these Governance Rules.